Eric Forrester: Reception

 For his portrayal of Eric, McCook was nominated for the Daytime Emmy Award for Outstanding Lead Actor in a Drama Series in 2001, 2012 and 2018.
 He won the award in 2022.

+In 2022, Charlie Mason from Soaps She Knows placed Eric 16th on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, commenting "Since the CBS soap's debut, John McCook hasn't just established the Forrester family's patriarch as a (much-needed) voice of reason, he's cemented his rep as a lady killer who earned his nickname of "honey bear" the fun way!"